chinet-project/chinet-explorer/README.md

-## Block Explorer consists of two parts.
+## Chinet Block Explorer consists of two parts.
 1. Frontend, An angular application, compile and served by nginx
 2. Backend, A nodejs express api and websocket server.